dl-ugm/semweb-familytree/README.md

 ### Starting Fuseki Server
 - Go to your Fuseki installation directory
-- Start a fuseki server with in-memory storage: $ ./fuseki-server --update --mem /dataset (the --update flag tells the server to accept SPARQL updates; the --mem flag tells the server to use in memory storage; the /dataset part is a name for the dataset.
+- Start a fuseki server with in-memory storage: `fuseki-server --update --mem /dataset` (the --update flag tells the server to accept SPARQL updates; the --mem flag tells the server to use in memory storage; the /dataset part is a name for the dataset.
 ![Fuseki Start](public/img/readme/fusekistart.jpg "Starting Fuseki")
 - Open a new browser window and visit the homepage of your Fuseki server at http://localhost:3030/
 - Click on Control Panel; you can upload your owl file using the control panel